rodinhart/lisp/readme.md

 ### TODO

-* def to return nil
+- def to return nil
+- Implement or using maco
+- Fix macros!
-* Allow comments
+- Allow comments
-* Make Error type, and more checking
+- Make Error type, and more checking
-* Make fn body multi-arity
+- Make fn body multi-arity
-* read to handle EOF (for running files)
+- read to handle EOF (for running files)
-* destructuring
+- destructuring
-* tests
+- tests